 We love visiting Hee Haw Farms in the Spring or Fall.
 They always have tons of fun activities like huge slides, hay rides, duck races, and of course, a petting farm.
 Visiting in the Spring means baby animals all around Hee Haw Farms.
 We especially love this petting farm because you get to walk right into the large pen with them.
 The Spring Season at Hee Haw Farms runs from April 8-May 8, 2021.

 Farm Country at Thanksgiving Point always has a lot of animals since it is a farm, but we love visiting in the Spring to see the baby animals.
 They have food available to purchase, so you can feed the goats and other animals on the farm.
-Farm Country usually throws a baby animal birthday party in May or June with extra activities, but there are no dates for 2021.
-Don’t let that stop you from visiting the farm.
-There will definitely be plenty of baby animals to see.
+Farm Country usually throws a baby animal birthday party in May, and the dates for 2021 are May 14 & 15.
+Advance tickets are required.
+There will definitely be plenty of baby animals to see any time you visit Farm Country.

 Cross E Ranch hosted a fun drive thru baby animal days festival in 2020, so everyone could see the babies despite Covid.
 In 2021, they are returning to their regular festival where you can walk through their farm, enjoy the slides and zipline, and ride the barrel train.
 Make sure to enjoy some of their donuts.
 They are so yummy!
 This event runs from April 2-May 8.
 For pricing, visit the Cross E Ranch website.
 Use code BABIESareBACK to save 25% off tickets for the first week of the event (April 2-8).